 5. Kelbyone.com ($20 Off at this link)

 Kelbyone.com is an attractive resource for photographers who only want to browse through courses related to photography.
 Although supplemental courses are available for supporting applications, like Adobe’s Premiere Pro, every course is related directly to photography.
 Users indicate that this improves the browsing experience because unrelated options are simply not visible.

 In addition to subscription options, users can learn photography online through other means.
 Customers have the option to buy a single course right away, and there is also a rental option available for flexibility.
 This purchasing platform accommodates single-use visitors as well as subscription customers.
 Kelbyone also offers free course materials where applicable, so students can download files and get to work right away.

-In addition to the online training offerings, the gallery of student projects allow members to contribute and learn from each other.
+In addition to the online training offerings, the gallery of student projects allows members to contribute and learn from each other.
 There is a free membership option, which covers basic classes.
 There is a free one-week trial period, so you can see if the courses will help you to learn photography online.

 The monthly subscription cost is only $25 per month, and participants have the option to cancel anytime.
 Two other plans are also available.
 One is a quarterly plan, and the other is annual.

 Consumer reviewers appreciate the resource center as well as the focus on individually paced learning and online support.
 The site also offers a blog, so users have another way to engage and participate.

 Members also get to enjoy the benefits that come with a subscription to Photoshop magazine, which can be delivered online, or it can be sent via traditional mail.

 Selecting the right training course is just a matter of balancing various priorities.